lightpromptco/LightPromptApp/replit.md

 ## Overview

-LightPrompt is a privacy-first, multi-bot AI platform for soul-tech wellness.
-The application provides users with AI companions for emotional reflection, body awareness, and spiritual growth through conversational interfaces.
-The core platform features a main reflection bot (LightPromptBot) with additional specialized bots for wellness tracking, progress visualization, and inner training exercises.
+LightPrompt is a privacy-first, soul-tech wellness platform that has evolved into a streamlined digital product business.
+Originally designed as a multi-bot AI platform for emotional reflection and spiritual growth, it now focuses on selling the LightPrompt:ed course and ebook through a clean, professional e-commerce interface.

-The application is built as a full-stack TypeScript application with a React frontend and Express backend, designed to provide real-time emotional tone analysis, voice interactions, and personalized AI responses based on user sentiment and conversation patterns.
+The application is built as a full-stack TypeScript application with a React frontend and Express backend, featuring Stripe integration for secure payments, content management capabilities, and Google Maps integration for location-based mindfulness features (GeoPrompt).

 ## User Preferences

 Preferred communication style: Simple, everyday language.
-Design preferences: Apple-style modern structure with teal accents, clean minimalist aesthetic.
+Design preferences: Apple-style modern structure with teal accents, clean minimalist aesthetic, Stripe-style navigation.
 Content personality: Alan Watts meets Yuval Noah Harari meets Ologies podcast host - witty, philosophical, accessible science.
 Core philosophy: AI as conscious tool for human reflection and self-connection - never AI becoming human.
 AI serves as a mirror to help humans connect to their highest selves, nature, and each other through honest reflection.
+Navigation: Clean "Store" section only, hates "Products" terminology, prefers professional simplicity.
+Pricing: Course $120, Ebook $11, Bundle $125 (saves $99) - no "WooWoo" terminology, now called "CosmosBot" and "Soul Map & Cosmos".
+Domain transition: Moving to lightprompt.co as main landing page.

 ## System Architecture